firebase/geofire-objc/README.md

 GeoFire allows to query all keys within a geographic area using `GFQuery` objects.
-If locations for keys change the query will be updated in realtime (see "Receiving events for geo queries" below). `GFQuery` parameters can be updated later to change the area that is queried.
+If locations for keys change the query will be updated in realtime (see "Receiving events for geo queries" below). `GFQuery` parameters can be updated later to change the size and center of the area that is queried.

 ```objective-c
 CLLocation *center = [[CLLocation alloc] initWithLatitude:37.7832889 longitude:-122.4056973];